IAmGurich/Lava-Boat-Clutch-Fix/README.md

 - <img src="assets/lever.png" width="22"> **Toggle on/off** — disable the mod at any time without removing it (default: enable mod)
 - ⚙️ **Fully configurable** — adjust everything via the in-game config screen (requires Cloth Config + Mod Menu)
 - 🌐 **Localized** — this mod version supports a lot of languages!
-> Dependencies: on Fabric/Quilt the config screen requires Cloth Config + Mod Menu, on NeoForge the config screen is built in.
+> Dependencies: on Fabric/Quilt the config screen requires Cloth Config + Mod Menu, on NeoForge the config screen is built in - no dependencies.

 **<p>Also available: a "lightweight regular edition" — same mod, same config, just without the extra translations, so the file size is smaller.**